SmithWillSuffice/ohanga-pai/content/blog/17_machinescandothework.md

 engineering.
-Everyone, especially the *formerly* poor, can get more purchasing power, without the production systems permitting that power to be exercised heating up the oceans and atmosphere and polluting hem with junk.
+Everyone, especially the *formerly* poor, can get more purchasing power, without the production systems permitting that power to be exercised heating up the oceans and atmosphere and polluting them with junk.
 Energy-efficient housing for instance --- not things we buy today and throw away tomorrow.

 There is a whole literature on how unbridled capitalisms and the marketing and